Serving motorists, farmers and industry

 All products sold by Groupe Maska are available at the franchises; however, when it comes to diesel engine and generator repairs, they act as simple branches.
 In other words, customers can pay for services and drop off parts to be repaired at the franchise, but the work is done at the main shop in Saint-Hyacinthe.

-To this day, the seven franchises are buzzing with activity.
+To this day, the eight franchises are buzzing with activity.
 The strong growth and the dynamism oblige use to constantly have to make numerous enlargements and reorganizations in the various stores, let us think of Granby who, recently, tripled in surface during the last construction.

 A major change